RahilModi/FaceRecognition_WebApp/README.md

 # Contributors

-- Tanmay  Bhatt - Worked on
+- Tanmay  Bhatt - Worked on backend frontend integration , routing and hosted on AWS
-- Rahil Modi -
+- Rahil Modi - Worked on UI development , Web cam integration and Frontend Integration .
-- Sanket Dhami -
+- Sanket Dhami - Worked on Image comparison algorithm , storing information in database .
-- Dhrumil Shah -
+- Dhrumil Shah - Worked on UI Development, routing and testing of the app.
-- Akhilesh Deowanshi -
+- Akhilesh Deowanshi - Worked on m-lab DB connection , image comaprison alogorithm & Dockerize the app

-# New Features!
+# Features!

   - Create account and Upload Images .
   - Click live images and compare with existing image .